websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/tag-and-category-facet.md

 # Tag and Category Facet

 The Tag Facet narrows search results for any assets with tags that match the search keyword.
 Likewise, the Category Facet narrows search results for any categorized assets that match the search keyword.
-Each match will appear as a facet term.
+Each match appears as a facet term.

 ![Example of tag facet results.](tag-and-category-facet/images/01.png)